AGWeb18/Data1202/Week9/readme.md

 # Week 9

+## Introduction

 - Data Visualization
-- (More) Practice with Functions
+- (More) Practice with Python & Data Transformations
+-
 Part 2:
 - Practice python transformations and building visualizations with Excel or matplotlib.